 Social Security Disability, Attorney/Lawyer Sacramento CA

-The lawyers at Anderson & Johnson help clients obtain Social Security benefits.
+The lawyers at Tom R Johnson Attorney at Law help clients obtain Social Security benefits.
 To qualify, one must have a severe impairment likely to last 12 months or longer, and you must not be able to engage in substantial work activity.

 If you really cannot work, apply for social security disability benefits.
 If you are denied, do not give up.
 Most applications are denied at first, and additional appeal processes often result in a reversal of that decision.
 Keep appealing any denial at least through the stage of the protest process where you can present the case in a hearing before an administrative law judge.

 It is easy to apply.
 Telephone the Social Security Administration at 1-800-772-1213.
 When you call, you will be given the option of 1) going to the social security office to apply for benefits or 2) having your application taken over the telephone.
 If you choose to go the social security office, the person at the 800 number will schedule an appointment for you and give you directions to the social security office.
 If you want to apply by phone, you will be given a date and an approximate time to expect a phone call from someone at the social security office who will take your application over the phone.

 During your application, give SSA all the information it asks for in a straightforward way.
 Be truthful.
 Do not exaggerate or minimize your disability.